Orleans Dental Centre

 3. Sugary Medicines

-Cough drops, syrups, and lozenges often contain sugar, which can stick to your teeth and feed decay-causing bacteria.
+Cough drops, syrups, and lozenges often contain sugar, which can cling to teeth and feed bacteria—making your next dental check up even more important.
 Choose sugar-free options whenever possible and rinse your mouth after taking them.

 4. Neglected Brushing